|Page tools: Print Page Print All RSS Search this Product|

 In the case of the Australian CPI, this methodology involves devising a basket of goods and services representative of those acquired by metropolitan private households during the course of a full year.
-The annual basket used in the CPI is based primarily on data obtained from the Household Expenditure Survey (HES) which is the only authoritative source of data on the expenditures of different household types in each of the capital cities.
+The annual basket used in the CPI is based primarily on data obtained from the Household Expenditure Survey (HES), which is an authoritative source of data on the expenditures of different household types in each of the capital cities.

 The CPI is an important economic indicator used in formulating monetary policy and in a wide range of business, economic and social analysis and decision-making.